43081j/eslint-plugin-lit/docs/rules/attribute-names.md

 property names.
 In these situations, an explicit lowercase attribute should be supplied.

-Further, camelCase names should ideally be exposed as dash-case attributes.
+Further, camelCase names should ideally be exposed as kebab-case attributes.

 If you want to force attribute to be exact styled version of property, consider using `style` option.